October 6, 2022

 A wet morning

-It was still raining lightly, but the forests canopy of tree branches protected me from the bulk of the actual rainfall.
+Once in the forest, the trail immediately began to climb on a slick dirt path.
+Wet leaves coated the trail, making it rather slippery to ascend.
+It was only lightly raining now, and the forest’s canopy of tree branches protected me from the bulk of the actual rainfall.
 At least until the wind kicked up, spraying a flood of raindrops off the leaves above me and directly onto my head.

 Heading over the Autovía